-Growing up with a disability is not easy and being parents of such children present many challenges.
+Growing up with a disability is not easy and being parents of such children presents many challenges.
 With this in mind, Star of Hope organized camps both in Latvia and Romania for disabled children and their families.
 The camps have been done in the past on a regular basis.

-At this week's camp in Latvia our Maria Presson was able to experience the uplifting efforts first hand.
+At this week's camp in Latvia, our Maria Presson was able to experience the uplifting efforts first hand.

 Present were 10 mothers and 10 children selected from the 14 local parents' associations that are scattered across the country.
 The associations in each city are struggling to cause change surrounding their children's social conditions.
 Children have different types of disabilities, mainly autism and Down syndrome.

-An important goal of the camp is to strengthen parents and allow them to develop themselves so that they in turn have the energy to take care of their children.
+An important goal of the camp is to strengthen parents and allow them to develop themselves so that they, in turn, have the energy to take care of their children.
 They were among other parents and had the chance to express themselves through conversation and art therapy.
 They also received training in subjects such as English communication and the Latvian legal framework as related to their special circumstances.
-An empowerment based to be able to better care for and fight for, their children’s basic rights.
+An empowerment-based to be able to better care for and fight for, their children’s basic rights.

 Liana Velka, responsible for the work of Star of Hope in Latvia, was very happy and satisfied with the arrangement, she said, “the most important thing for me is to give parents the feeling that they are not alone; that there are more who are in the same situation.
 Here, the mothers take it easy and focus on education because we have special teachers here who are equally competent as mothers as well.
 We give them the knowledge and opportunity to ask questions of experts.
 We also teach them not to see their child sick and in need of being cured, but as ‘normal’ in the context of their disabilities and life.
-Once you start thinking this way you can focus on allowing children develop on their own terms.”
+Once you start thinking this way you can focus on allowing children to develop on their own terms.”